jaydeep42/OpenDuo-Android/README.md

 ## Introduction

-Built upon the Agora Video SDK and the Agora Signaling SDK, the Agora OpenDuo for Android is an open-source demo that integrates video chat into your Web applications.
+Built upon the Agora Video SDK and the Agora Signaling SDK, the Agora OpenDuo for Android is an open-source demo that integrates video chat into your Android applications.

 This sample app allows you to: